lee-janice/-lee-janice.github.io-/content/posts/notes/writing/the-universe-entire.md

 Answering the call, she pushed blindly into the impasse—

-—and it burst open, flinging her far out into a void, beyond the known, cast forth on a free-fall into a vast expanse of potentialities; she saw in a dizzy splendor the tendrils of matter that blossomed outwards from the rupture of her cage, and the patterns of chaos and cosmos that intertwined in a kaleidoscopic dance.
+&nbsp;&nbsp;&nbsp;&nbsp; —and it burst open, flinging her far out into a void, beyond the known, cast forth on a free-fall into a vast expanse of potentialities; she saw in a dizzy splendor the tendrils of matter that blossomed outwards from the rupture of her cage, and the patterns of chaos and cosmos that intertwined in a kaleidoscopic dance.

 And then, in a speck of dust that chanced to float her by... she saw the Universe entire.
 She couldn’t help but laugh.